Humour, Popular Culture, Trivia, Etc.

 2004: Opus amorassissimo

-Jed Distler (American composer), review of a recording (on eight CDs) of a recently discovered piano work of 6,969 pages entitled Opus amorassissimo [recte amorassissimum] en [recte in] tre atti, LXIX variationibus, cadenza, romanza e fuga (Ommaggio [sic] a Ronaldus Jeremici Stevensonicus), performed by Hugh G. Rackshawn on Altarus 412004(CD); published in Classics Today, 1 April 2004 (now inactive link: <http://www.classicstoday.com/review.asp?ReviewNum=7409>), full text available on the Yahoo!
+Jed Distler (American composer), review of a recording (on eight CDs) of a recently discovered piano work of 6,969 pages entitled Opus amorassissimo [recte amorassissimum] en [recte in] tre atti, LXIX variationibus, cadenza, romanza e fuga (Ommaggio [sic] a Ronaldus Jeremici Stevensonicus), performed by Hugh G. Rackshawn on Altarus 412004(CD); published in Classics Today, 1 April 2004 (also available on the Yahoo!
 Sorabji discussion group as message 647).
+For a related item, see the same author’s April Fools Godowsky Brahms C (no date given, but around April 2000) for an equally fictitious review of the four Brahms symphonies arranged for piano left hand by Godowsky and played by Geoffrey Douglas Madge.

 2006: Fake Sorabji Comic Book Cover

-On 7 October 2006 a “Johnny Heartbeat” uploaded a picture showing the cover of a fake Sorabji comic book.
-It shows a drawing of Sorabji with his beringed left hand on his chin as well as the title “The Adventures of Sorabji / into the Clavicembalisticum!”.
-One reads in the upper left corner the title ”Archmagicomics”, which refers to Sonata V (Opus archimagicum) (1934-35; 336 pp.).
+On 7 October 2006 a “Johnny Heartbeat” uploaded an image showing the cover of a fake Sorabji comic book.
+It shows a drawing of Sorabji with his beringed left hand on his chin and the title “The Adventures of Sorabji / into the Clavicembalisticum!”.
+In the upper left corner is the title ”Archmagicomics”, which refers to the Sonata V (Opus archimagicum) (1934-35; 336 pp.).

 2005-2008: Frank Rothkamm’s Opus Spongebobicum

-Between 2005 and 2008 the German-born (and resident of Los Angeles) composer or [sic] conceptual artist Frank Holger Rothkamm wrote a 36:33-minute piece for MIDI-fied piano entitled Opus Spongebobicum, the title of which is an acknowledged reference to Opus clavicembalisticum (1929-30; 253 pp.).
-The work has its own page on the artist’s site, and the cover of the Flux Records FLX9 recording features a big yellow sponge.
+Between 2005 and 2008 the German-born (Los Angeles–based) composer or [sic] conceptual artist Frank Holger Rothkamm wrote a piece for MIDI-fied piano (duration: 36:33) entitled Opus Spongebobicum or 40 Variations on the Secret Formula from Spongebob Squarepants xor 40 Veränderungen über die Geheimformel von SpongeBob Schwammkopf, the title of which is an acknowledged reference to Opus clavicembalisticum (1929-30; 253 pp.).
+The work has its own page on the artist’s website, and the cover of the Flux Records FLX9 recording features a large yellow sponge.

-The music consists of 40 variations on the opening notes of the theme of the Nickelodeon animated television series “SpongeBob SquarePants” (1999-), with the last variation consisting of a recording of the needle playing the last grooves of a vinyl record.
-The 102-page score (2,155 bars, 15,919 notes) appears to be a transfer from the MIDI file to score notation.
-Quantization was not used, witness the numerous dotted short notes, the many ledger lines resulting from not using 8va lines, and the constant visual collisions between left- and right-hand staves.
+The music consists of 40 variations on the opening notes of the theme of the Nickelodeon animated television series “SpongeBob SquarePants” (1999-), the last variation being a recording of the needle playing the last grooves of a vinyl record.
+The 102-page score (2,155 bars, 15,919 notes) appears to be a transfer from the sound file to score notation (the link <http://rothkamm.com/pdf/rothkamm-Opus Spongebobicum-score.pdf> is no longer active).
+Quantization was not used, as evidenced by the many dotted short notes, the many ledger lines resulting from not using 8va lines, and the constant visual collisions between staves for the left and right hands.

-The following listing (grouped into eight sections for the sake of visual convenience) gives the correspondence between variation number and initial bar number:
+The following list (divided into eight sections for visual convenience) shows the correspondence between variation number and initial bar number:

 2009: Opus clavicembalisticum Featured in Advertising

-In February 2009 the Vicks company launched for some three weeks in the United Kingdom an advertising campaign on commercial radio for their cough drops featuring, as background music, Jonathan Powell playing from Sorabji’s Opus clavicembalisticum.
-This was made known on 2 February 2009 on the Sorabji Forum by Alistair Hinton (And now for something completely different...) in the form of a riddle that sent group members searching for the answer, using as starting point Hinton’s hint that Sorabji often signed himself off in his letters as “Corfe Drop” (a pun on Corfe Castle, his place of residence in later life).
+In February 2009 the Vicks company ran an advertising campaign on commercial radio for their cough drops in the United Kingdom for some three weeks, with Jonathan Powell playing from Sorabji’s Opus clavicembalisticum as background music.
+This was announced on the Sorabji Forum on 2 February 2009 by Alistair Hinton (And now for something completely different...) in the form of a riddle that sent members in search of the answer, based on Hinton’s suggestion that Sorabji often signed himself off in his letters as “Corfe Drop” (a play on Corfe Castle, his place of residence in later life).

 2009: Sorabji Featured in Anthony Gormley’s One & Other

-On 13 July 2009 at 11:00 p.m., Jim Penn, a frequent poster on the Sorabji Forum, participated in the public artwork by the British sculptor Anthony Gormley entitled One & Other, in which each of 2,400 selected volunteers, over a period of 100 days (6 July to 14 October 2009), twenty-four hours a day, spent one hour each on the empty Fourth Plinth in Trafalgar Square.
-The aim was to present an image of themselves and a representation of the whole of humanity.
-Penn announced his participation on the Sorabji Forum on 10 July 2009 and briefly reported immediately after the hour allotted to him; while on the plinth he listened to Bach's Passacaglia and Fugue in Helmut Walcha’s recording and to the final movement of Sorabji’s Symphony [no. 1] for Organ (1924; 81 pp.) in Kevin Bowyer’s recording.
-See also Penn’s page on the project’s site for an “About me” paragraph.
+On 13 July 2009 at 11:00 p.m., Jim Penn, a frequent poster on the Sorabji Forum, took part in a public artwork by the British sculptor Anthony Gormley entitled One & Other, in which each of 2,400 selected volunteers spent one hour each day, twenty-four hours a day, on the empty Fourth Plinth in Trafalgar Square for a period of 100 days (6 July to 14 October 2009).
+The aim was to create an image of themselves and a representation of all of humanity.
+Penn announced his participation on the Sorabji Forum on 10 July 2009 and gave a brief report immediately after his allotted hour; while on the plinth he listened to Bach’s Passacaglia and Fugue in Helmut Walcha’s recording and to the final movement of Sorabji’s Symphony [no. 1] for Organ (1924; 81 pp.) in Kevin Bowyer’s recording.
+See also Penn’s page on the project’s website for an “About me” paragraph.

 2012: Sorabji Featured as Background Music in a Documentary on Yoga